DataDog/hiring-engineers/answers.md

-Prerequisites - Setup the environment.
+Prerequisites - Setup the environment:
 Answer：I use Vagrant and VirtualBox to build the environment for this test.
 Collecting Metrics: